 The use of tulips for bedding for early spring-flowering is increasing from year to year, for nothing that can be planted gives such satisfactory returns for the outlay.
 The use of named varieties is constantly on the increase, as they are much more effective when planted in solid blocks, in separate colors, than when planted indiscriminately.
-We offer a large variety of the very finest sorts for bedding, and at prices which will permit the use of named varieties, as a great many of the kinds offered cost only a little more than mixed tulips, for which reason, and the fact that they are much more effective when planted separately, we invariably advise their use, especially when planted in quantity.
+We offer a large variety of the very finest sorts for bedding, and at prices which will permit the use of named varieties, as a great many of the kinds offered cost only a liftle more than mixed tulips, for which reason, and the fact that they are much more effective when planted separately, we invariably advise their use, especially when planted in quantity.
 All the varieties offered are desirable for bedding, but all are not desirable for forcing.
 The descriptions indicate those best adapted and most valuable for forcing for winter.

 Culture.-The culture of tulips is the same as that of hyacinths, except that the bulbs should be planted about three inches deep and three to six inches apart.
-Thlips are perfectly hardy, so that only a slight protection is required from extremely cold and sharp winds
+Thips are perfectly hardy, so that only a slight protection is required from extremely cold and sharp winds

-Artus.
-Scarlet, fine shaped Per Doz. flower; fine for bedding 20c. \$1.25 Belle Alliance.
-Scarlet, sweet scented; fine for forcing and bedding 25c.
-1.75 Chrysolora.
-Golden yellow; extra fine for bedding; large flowers.
-20c.
-1.25 Cottage Maid.
-White, bordered pink, very dainty; for bedding and forcing 20e.
-1.25 Crimson King.
-Scarlet; fine for bedding 20c.
-1.25 Duchesse de Parma.
-Orange or terra cotta, with yellow edge; a good forcing and bedding variety 20c.
-1.25

-flower; fine for bedding
+Single Early Tulips, Named 1 M Artus.
+Scarlet, fine shaped Per Doz.
+Per 100 - 1.6 flower; fine for bedding 20c.
 Belle Alliance.
-Scarlet, sweet scented; fine for forcing and bedding

-scented; fine for forcing and bedding

-Chrysolora.
-Golden yellow; extra fine for bedding; large flowers.
-20c.
-1.25 Cottage Maid.
-White, bordered pink, very dainty; for bedding and forcing
+Scarlet, sweet \$1.25 scented; fine for forcing and bedding ° 1.75 Chrysolora.
+Golden yellow: extra fine for bedding; large flowers.
+20c, Cottage Maid.
+White, bordered 1.25 pink, very dainty; for bedding 1.25 and forcing bedding 20c.

-fine for bedding; large flowers.
-20c.
-1.25 Cottage Maid.
-White, bordered pink, very dainty; for bedding and forcing.
-20c.
-1.25 Crimson King.
-Scarlet; fine for bedding

-Cottage Maid.
-White, bordered pink, very dainty; for bedding and forcing

-pink, very dainty; for bedding and forcing

-and forcing

-Crimson King.
-Scarlet; fine for beddling

-bedding

 Duchesse de Parma.
-Orange or terra cotta, with yellow edge; a good forcing and bedding

-terra cotta, with yellow edge; a good forcing and bedding

-a good forcing and bedding

-Gold Finch.
-Golden yellow, sweet

-scented; this variety forces

-easily; is a grand bedding sort 25c.
-1.50

-Joost van Vondel.
-Glossy cherry

-red and white; very large

-flower

-Keizerkroon.
-Bright red, with

-golden yellow edge; large

-flower; fine for forcing and

-bedding

-La Reine.
-Pure white; extra fine

-for forcing; sometimes it turns

-into a delicate pink.
-This variety is known all over the

-world as the best white tulip

-for forcing and bedding 20c.
-1.25

-Piuk Beauty.
-Bright pink and

-white; a grand variety for bedding; has no equal in this color.
+Orange or 1.25 terra cotta, with yellow edge; a good forcing and bedding variety 1.25 Gold Finch.
+Golden yellow, sweet scented; this variety forces easily; is a grand bedding sort-25c.
+1.50 A LANGE OF THE STATE OF THE STA Joost van Vondel.
+Glossy cherry red and white; very large flower 1.75 golden yellow edge; large flower; fine for forcing and bedding 1.50 La Reine.
+Pure white; extra fine for forcing; sometimes it turns into a delicate pink.
+This va- riety is known all over the world as the best white tulip for foreing and bedding 20e.
+Pink Beauty.
+Bright pink and 1.25 KEIZERKROON SINGLE TULIPS white: a grand variety for bedding; has no equal in this color.
 40c.
-3.50

-and the state of t

-Proserpine.
-Fine glossy carmine pink, large tulip; forces easily;

-also highly recommended for

-outdoor

-Rose Grisdelin.
-Beautiful pink:
+3.50 Proserpine.
+Fine glossy carmine 9.00 Double Tulips, Named pink, large tulip; forces easily; also highly recommended for Murillo.
+Extra five pink: the flowers are large and full double; this variety is the PerDoz.
+Per 100 outdoor 2.75 best double pink for forcing is one of the finest pink tulips and outdoor; large flower in cultivation; known every- where; highly used for forc- Tournesoll.
+Bright red, with yellow edge, sweet scented, large flower, and forces ing and bedding 20c.
+1.50 easily